Join the BFL mailing list for exclusive news and updates

 The retention of personal information includes the following situations:

 - Identification images to use library services are retained until the image has been verified.
 Upon verification of the identity of the individual, images of any ID provided will be deleted forever to ensure privacy and security of the person.

-- Personal information regarding library transactions is retained in the user database as long as the circulation record indicates that an item remains on loan or fees remain unpaid.
+- Personal information regarding library transactions is retained in the user database as long as the circulation record indicates that an item remains on hold or loan.

 - The personal information and borrowing history of Overdrive users are retained with their permission.
-This is done in order to assist staff in selecting and delivering materials for the user.
+This is done in order to assist staff in selecting and delivering materials for the users.